manveru/innate/README.md

 The dispatching in Node depends on the filename extension by default, but more decision paths can be added to Action by overriding some defaults.

-There is no convention yet of how layouts will map to these wishes, but I hope to specify this further once we have some specific requirements.
+Layouts map to wishes just like views, so every content representation can have a suitable layout as well.

-This feature is very alien to Ramaze, which always has a 1:1 mapping between actions and their views and how they are rendered, which made people wonder how to serve sass as css or how to respond with json for a ajax request until they finally were pointed to setting content-type, using respond and setting up custom routes.
+This is very alien to old Ramaze, which always has a 1:1 mapping between actions and their views and how they are rendered, which made people wonder how to serve sass as css or how to respond with json for a ajax request until they finally were pointed to setting content-type, using respond and setting up custom routes.

-I hope that adding this feature will make things simpler for people who care about it while it can be ignored by people who don't.
+I hope this feature makes things simpler for people who care about it while it can be ignored by people who don't.

 ### More specifics